isaacnmm/pestpolicy-hugo2XX/content/posts/wet-and-forget-reviews/index.md

 It has no bleach - there are it is not acidic or caustic - it'll be safe for your pets and plants.
 It'll work well for your walkways, driveway, deck, and roof - plus other outdoor surfaces.
 I also recommend the larger surfaces and high elevations, including rooftops, downspouts, shingles, sidewalks, siding, pavers, and eaves - offer excellent performance.

-You can also use the Wet and Forget on the lawn and outdoor garden places like outdoor pots, play equipment, storage units, pool liners, patio umbrellas, gazebos, [fences](https://pestpolicy.com/best-stain-for-redwood-fence/), and fountains.
+You can also use the Wet and Forget on the lawn and outdoor garden places like outdoor pots, play equipment, storage units, pool liners, patio umbrellas, gazebos, [fences](https://pestpolicy.com/best-stain-for-redwood-fence/),and fountains.
 Some painters use the stain remover on commercial spaces such as airports, cemeteries, schools, parks, hotels, and amusement parks, among other areas.

 I also recommend the remover on cabins, RVs, and outdoor furniture - and hence it'll be easy to remove both mold and mildew stains. > See Also: > Removing Oil Stains from Wall Paint?